 While Germany does not require foreign citizens to acquire international driver's permits, the neighboring country of Austria and many other European countries do.
 So, if you're planning to stay within Germany's borders on your drive, all you'll need is your valid United States license to rent a car, but if you're planning to travel elsewhere it would benefit you to acquire one of these permits before you go.

 What Is an International Driver's Permit

 In order to get an international driver's permit to operate motor vehicles in countries outside the United States, you must first have a valid U.S. driver's license as this document is essentially a translation of your existing license into different languages.

 An international driver's permit provides basic information to car rental companies and local authorities overseas including your name, photograph, address, and country of residence (and state where the license was issued).

-In the United States, drivers may obtain an international driver's permit at AAA offices or from the National Automobile Club as well as the Department of Motor Vehicles, typically for a fee of between $15 and $20; you must, however, be 18 years of age or older to apply for one.
+In the United States, drivers may obtain an international driver's permit at AAA offices as well as the Department of Motor Vehicles; you must, however, be 18 years of age or older to apply for one.

 Extended Stays and Driving Tips

 If you're going to be staying in Germany for an extended period of time (longer than a few months), you may want to consider getting a German driver's license instead as all non-European visitors must get a German driver's license after six months.